vbscripting/Open-Directive-VBScript-Clone-/README.md

 ## Safety & robustness (read before trusting it with real work)

-Directive is a capable hobby interpreter that was created using Claude.ai, tested with the bundled examples, a set of targeted stress tests, and an AddressSanitizer/UBSan/LeakSanitizer pass.
+Directive is a capable hobby interpreter, tested with the bundled examples, a set of targeted stress tests, and an AddressSanitizer/UBSan/LeakSanitizer pass.
 It has **not** been fuzzed at scale or security-audited to production-runtime standards.
 Concretely:

 - **It is not a security sandbox.** Like VBScript, it deliberately exposes powerful